jtekt/dataset-picker/README.md

 # Dataset picker

-A Vue.js component to select a dataset from the Image storage microservice.
+A Vue.js component to select a dataset from the JTEKT [Image storage microservice](https://github.com/jtekt/image-storage-microservice).

 ## Usage example